wdrbork/allergy-alert/README.md

 3. Explore Allergy Alert

 ### How to Use the Software
+Manange your allergies by going to "Manage Allergies".
 Simply type allergies into the allergies bar, press enter to submit.
 To delete an allergy click the "X" next to the allergy under the allergy list section.
 Type the recipe you want to search for into the recipe serach bar and hit enter to submit.
-If recipies from our database match the search then those recipes will appear, along with the ingredients in the recipe and the percent of the recipes for that item in our database that use that ingredient.
+If recipies from our database match the search then those recipes will appear, along with the ingredients in the recipe and the percent of the recipes for that item in our database that use that ingredient and a summery of all the results from our database that match your search!

 ### How to Report a Bug
 Submit a bug using the "Issues" section on our project's Github: https://github.com/wdrbork/allergy-alert